Cabin (ship): Sailing ships

 Great cabin on the Grand Turk, a replica of a three-masted English 18th century-frigate.

 Commanding officer’s in-port cabin aboard the American aircraft carrier USS Nimitz (CVN-68).

 In sailing ships, the officers and paying passengers would have an individual or shared cabin.
 The captain or commanding officer would occupy the "great cabin" that normally spanned the width of the stern and had large windows.

 On a warship, it was a privileged area, separate from the rest of the ship, for the exclusive use of the captain.
 In large warships, the cabin was subdivided into day and night cabins (bedrooms) by movable panels, called bulk-heads, that could be removed in time of battle to leave the cabin clear for the gunners to use the stern chasers several of which were usually stationed in the cabin.

-On large three decker warships in the age of sail the captain's cabin was sometimes appropriated by the Admiral.
+On large three decker warships in the Age of Sail the captain's cabin was sometimes appropriated by the Admiral.
 The captain would be consigned to the cabin below on the middle gun-deck.
+On smaller stations, where the flagship would sometimes be a frigate, the frigate would be modified by adding a cabin on the weather deck (poop deck) to serve as living space for a commodore or admiral.